 Recently I finished reading What Would Google Do by Jeff Jarvis.
 Judging by title I didn’t really expect lots of insights from the book but it appeared to be truly visionary and smart.
 It even made me kind of regret choosing Economics&Business major over Computer Science 7 years ago…

-WWGD appeared not to be about Google itself but about the way business, economics, relationships and world in whole change as the result of technologies wide spread and simplification.
-So, in fact the book covers quite wide range of topics.
-From Google’s PageRank, to Facebook, new media, customized solutions, customer relations, blogging, Twitter, context advertising, search engine optimization, online communities management, government policies and many other.
+WWGD appeared not to be about Google itself but about the way business, economics, relationships, and the world as a whole change as the result of technologies widespread and simplification.
+So, in fact, the book covers quite a wide range of topics.
+From Google’s PageRank, to Facebook, new media, customized solutions, customer relations, blogging, Twitter, context advertising, search engine optimization, online community management, government policies, and many others.

 “I cannot teach anybody anything, I can only make them think.”

 In my opinion, full freedom implies self-improvement and the ability to learn new things every day.
 And you know what?
 I don’t really think that joining the university is absolutely the best way to do it.